The three-loop single-mass heavy-flavor corrections to the structure functions $F_2(x,Q^2)$ and $g_1(x,Q^2)$: Introduction

 where $\Delta_k(x,\mu^2), \Sigma(x,\mu^2)$ and $G(x,\mu^2)$ denote the non-singlet, singlet and gluon distribution with

-with $f_{k,(\bar{k})}$ the quark and antiquark densities, and $\mu$ denotes the factorization scale.
+with $f_{k,(\bar{k})}$ the quark and antiquark number densities, and $\mu$ denotes the factorization scale, which we set equal to the renormalization scale.
 The unpolarized massless Wilson coefficients $C_{2,i}^{j}$ were calculated to three-loop order in Refs.~\cite{Vermaseren:2005qc,Blumlein:2022gpp} and the polarized ones $\Delta C_{1,i}^{j}$ in Ref.~\cite{Blumlein:2022gpp}.
 The heavy-flavor part is given by, cf.~Ref.~\cite{Bierenbaum:2009mv},

-It contains both flavor non-singlet and singlet contributions\footnote{For the study of pure non-singlet structure functions, see Ref.~\cite{Blumlein:2021lmf}.
-There the heavy flavor corrections are small.} Here we have suppressed the dependence on $Q^2, m_Q^2$ and $\mu^2$ in the heavy-flavor Wilson coefficients $H_i$ and $L_i$, and $\otimes$ denotes the Mellin convolution\footnote{For the evaluation of the convolution integrals we use the integrator of Ref.~\cite{INT}.}
+It contains both flavor non-singlet and singlet contributions.\footnote{For the study of pure non-singlet structure functions, see Ref.~\cite{Blumlein:2021lmf}.
+There the heavy-flavor corrections are small.} Here we have suppressed the dependence on $Q^2, m_Q^2$ and $\mu^2$ in the heavy-flavor Wilson coefficients $H_i$ and $L_i$, and $\otimes$ denotes the Mellin convolution,\footnote{For the evaluation of the convolution integrals in the numerical illustrations we use the integrator of Ref.~\cite{INT}.}